Mending sex differences: Unravelling the female predominance in pulmonary hypertension

 2. Identify oestrogen metabolites in a large set of patient serum samples.

-3. Explore the biological relevance of these metabolites using pulmonary vascular cells from male and female PH patients in cell-based assays.
+3. Explore their biological relevance using pulmonary vascular cells from male and female PH patients in cell-based assays.

 Novel Drug Delivery Method

-Finally, I will explore a novel pulmonary endothelium-specific drug delivery method to deliver identified promising genes/compounds.
-This method aims to selectively inhibit the activated pulmonary vasculature, thereby minimizing side effects compared to current delivery methods.
+Finally, I will explore a novel pulmonary endothelium-specific drug delivery method to deliver identified promising genes/compounds to selectively inhibit the activated pulmonary vasculature, thereby minimizing side effects compared to current delivery methods.

 Conclusion